Nadine Ramaroson: Education

 She was educated at the Saint Joseph de Cluny elementary school, at the St. Antoine secondary school in Andravoahangy, at the Lycée Français de Tananarive and the École des Roches in France.
 She continued her studies at the Glion Institute of Higher Education in Switzerland.
 She then worked at a hotel in Geneva, in the family business Savonnerie tropicale and later started her own import-export company Madisco.

-Ramaroson had been Minister of Population and Social Affairs since 2009.
+Ramaroson was Minister of Population and Social Affairs from 2009 to 2011.

 Death

-She drowned in the ocean near Soanierana Ivongo while returning from a festival at Île Sainte-Marie.
-The boat was apparently overturned by large waves and several people including Ramaroson died.
-There was a report that a subsequent explosion had prevented a rescue attempt and caused additional deaths.
+She drowned in the ocean near Soanierana Ivongo while returning from the Whale Festival at Île Sainte-Marie.
+The boat was apparently overturned by large waves and at least four people on the boat died, including Ramaroson.
+There was a report that a subsequent explosion had prevented a rescue attempt and caused additional deaths of rescuers.